Stay up to date! Get our newsletter!

 ArtPrize Transportation

-If you only have one day: If you only have a day and you like paintings best, go to The Spot at 29 Pearl St., the De Vos Convention Center, the Grand Rapids Public Museum, the Grand Rapids Art Museum and, just for fun, the inside of The BOB (the Big Old Building).
-Check the list of the top ten to see if there's anything you have to look at.
+If they have been announced, check the list of juror's picks and public vote favorites to see if there's anything else you have to look at.
 You're going to miss lots, but you'll have fun and you'll probably see or experience something to make your trip worth it.

 Permanent Sculpture, Meier Sulpture Park